jose0628/Project-Data-Modeling-Postgres/README.md

 ## Project Summary
-A Music Streaming Startup would like to analyse the user behaviour around the activity on their music streaming app.
+A Music Streaming Startup would like to get insight of the users activity on their music streaming app and get data insights to improve their services .
 This project focuses on Extracting-Transforming-Loading (ETL) process and data modeling for the songs data in a star schema.
+The project will allow to help as well to bring answers to business questions (i.e, most listened songs etc.).

 ### Datasets